Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 Here's what this political piece says.

-According to more than two dozen US and foreign government officials, Trump has become the starting point for what feels like government to government interaction in meetings, private dinners, and phone calls.
+According to more than two dozen U.S. and foreign government officials, Trump has become the starting point for what feels like government-to-government interaction.

-World leaders are urgently seeking explanations for Obama and Vice President Joe Biden, Secretary of State John Kerry, defense car uh defense secretary Ash Carter, etc.
+In meetings, private dinners, and phone calls, world leaders are urgently seeking explanations for Obama and Vice President Joe Biden, Secretary of State John Kerry, Defense Secretary Ash Carter, etc., etc.

-American ambassadors are asking from asking for guidance from Washington about what they're supposed to say.
+American ambassadors are asking for guidance from Washington about what they're supposed to say.

-Um if you want to take the wind out of Trump's sails, the way to do it is definitely not to be like, oh my gosh, have you heard the Finnish finance minister is really upset about this?
+If you want to take the wind out of Trump's sails, the way to do it is definitely not to be like, oh my gosh, have you heard?

 And that's exactly the sort of thing that's being written about in this piece.